trhd/dsac/README.md

 Why
 ---

-To get implementations for (various) data structures and algorithms that work and behave just the way I want them to and to educate myself while implementing them.
+To get implementations for data structures and algorithms that work and behave just the way I want them to and to educate myself while implementing them.